ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 rsync://host.xz/path/to/repo/
 ```

-`new folder name` is the optional folder name of the cloned project on your computer.
+`<new-folder-name>` is the optional folder name of the cloned project on your computer.

 Status of your Git repository
 ---